gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-github.md

 As mentioned in the [GitHub Pages documentation][ghorgs], you can host a user/organization page in addition to project pages.
 Here are the key differences in GitHub Pages websites for Users and Organizations:

 1. You must create a repository named `<USERNAME>.github.io` or `<ORGANIZATION>.github.io` to host your pages
 2. By default, content from the `main` branch is used to publish GitHub Pages - rather than the `gh-pages` branch which is the default for project sites.
 However, the GitHub Actions in these instructions publish to the `gh-pages` branch.
-Therefore, if you are publishing Github pages for a user or organization, you will need to change the publishing branch to `gh-pages`.
+Therefore, if you are publishing GitHub pages for a user or organization, you will need to change the publishing branch to `gh-pages`.
 See the instructions later in this document.

 ## Build Hugo With GitHub Action

 GitHub executes your software development workflows.
-Everytime you push your code on the GitHub repository, Github Actions will build the site automatically.
+Every time you push your code on the GitHub repository, GitHub Actions will build the site automatically.

 Create a file in `.github/workflows/gh-pages.yml` containing the following content (based on [actions-hugo](https://github.com/marketplace/actions/hugo-setup)):